 - U.S. Demographic Data on the SBA Website

-Lastly, you’ll need to make sure you have all of your business license and certifications in place.
+You’ll need to make sure you have all of your business license and certifications in place.
 This goes well beyond simple zoning clearance and covers all the regulatory requirements in running this type of hospitality service.

 One comprehensive checklist for all the business licensing and support requirements is as follows: